marcselis/Easywave2MQTT/README.md

 ### How to talk 'Easywave' using a computer?

 Eldat produces the [RX09 USB Transceiver](https://www.eldat.de/produkte/schnittstellen/rx09e_en.html).
 This USB stick emulates a serial port that a computer program can use to listen to Easywave traffic.
 By sending commands to the serial port, you can instruct the USB stick to send Easywave messages, but only using a limited number of addresses (0 to 64/128, depending on the stick model), requiring you to (also) link the transceiver to the receivers you want to control.
+This device is supported by the Linux kernel and Windows drivers are available as well.

+Niko sells the [USB RF interface for Niko Home Control](https://www.niko.eu/en/products/niko-home-control/products-on-bus-wiring/usb-rf-interface-for-niko-home-control-productmodel-niko-4f394869-c7ef-531b-ba63-5387f88d384a), but unfortunately that is not supported by the Linux kernel, nor are there any Windows drivers available.
+The USB stick in that bundle seems an exact copy of the Eldat stick and I'm pretty sure it should be possible to get it to work in Linux by modifying the Eldat driver code to also recognize the USB device ID of the Niko stick.
+If you really want to go that way [this StackExchange thread](https://raspberrypi.stackexchange.com/questions/78908/eldat-easywave-usbserial-device-not-detected-on-raspberrypi-3) might point you in the right direction, but don't look at me for help.

 ### Issues with the Easywave protocol & devices